ThoughtWorks-DPS/certificate-init-container/README.md

 ```

 This is an adaptation of Kelsey Hightower's [certificate-init-container](https://github.com/kelseyhightower/certificate-init-container). _Note: The darwin build is a universal binary for Apple Silicon support._

+#### TODO

+- update to allow custom management of version of golang used
+- assess accuracy of multi-architecture goreleaser process
+- govulncheck has been disabled.
+Need both ability to customize version of go and way to ignore accepted vulnerabilities